-Shareholders request that the Board of Directors prepare a report by April 1, 2018, at reasonable expense and omitting proprietary information and other information protected by privacy and other laws, on steps Pilgrim's Pride is taking to foster greater diversity on the Board over time, including but not limited to, the following:
+Shareholders request that the Board of Directors prepare a report by April 1, 2019, at reasonable expense and omitting proprietary information and other information protected by privacy and other laws, on steps Pilgrim's Pride is taking to foster greater diversity on the Board over time, including but not limited to, the following:

-- 1. The inclusion of women and minority candidates in every pool from which Board nominees are chosen and plans to advance Board diversity; and - 2.
+- 1. The consideration of modifications to nominating and corporate governance policies reflecting greater commitment to advancing Board diversity inclusive of gender, race, and ethnicity; - 2.
+The inclusion of women and minority candidates in every pool from which Board nominees are chosen; and - 3.
 An assessment of challenges experienced and progress achieved.